prathamj03/BankLoan-Dashboard/README.md

 #
 ### Problem Statement:
-"In order to monitor and assess bank's lending activities and performance, we need to create a comprehensive Bank Loan Report.
+In order to monitor and assess bank's lending activities and performance, we need to create a comprehensive Bank Loan Report.
 This report aims to provide insights into key loan-related metrics and their changes over time.
 The report will help us make data-driven decisions, track our loan portfolio's health, and identify trends that can inform our lending strategies.

 ## KPIs Requirements:
 1.Total Loan Applications: We need to calculate the total number of loan applications received during a specified period.
 Additionally, it is essential to monitor the Month-to-Date (MTD) Loan Applications and track changes Month-over-Month (MoM).